elieue/languages/OneDrive - DepEd-NCR/Desktop/SQL/sql.md

 LIMIT 3;

+### Subqueries in SELECT

+SELECT WHAT

+- returns a single value
+  - include aggregate values to compare to individual values
+- used in mathematical calculations
+  - deviation from the average

+Subqueries in SELECT

+#### Syntax

+##### Example

 ### Subqueries everywhere!
-And best practices!Syntax
+And best practices!

 #### Syntax